 Both are very effective and durable in correcting prolapse.
 Prior surgeries often influence which procedure is offered to women.
-The benefit of obliterative surgery is that it is very durable, does not involve the risks of graft materials, tends to be less invasive and therefore is associated with a quicker recovery.
+The benefit of obliterative surgery is that it is very durable, does not involve the risks of graft materials, tends to be less invasive, and therefore is associated with a quicker recovery.

 Total vaginal hysterectomy

-During a total vaginal hysterectomy the uterus is surgically removed through the vagina.
+During a total vaginal hysterectomy, the uterus is surgically removed through the vagina.
 The operation is frequently combined with prolapse repairs of the bladder and/or bowel.
 There are no abdominal or laparoscopic incisions.
 A vaginal hysterectomy offers many benefits over abdominal or laparoscopic procedures.
-It offers overall fewer complications, shorter healing time, less pain, less scarring, a lower chance of infection, less risk of hernias, and faster return to activities.
+It offers overall fewer complications, shorter healing time, less pain, less scarring, a lower chance of infection, less risk of hernias, and a faster return to activities.
 Also, a prolapsed uterus is easier to access via the vagina.
 The operation is performed in a hospital setting and can be performed under general or spinal anesthesia (with or without sedation).
 A cut is made around the cervix.
 The surgeon then carefully pushes the bowel and bladder away from the uterus.
 The blood vessels supplying the uterus and surrounding tissue are then clamped and secured.
 After confirming there is no bleeding, the surgeon removes the uterus and closes the top of the vagina, now known as the vaginal vault.

 In the context of prolapse, the surgeon will add additional support stitches to the vaginal vault at the time of surgery – either to the uterosacral ligaments that support the uterus (this is called a uterosacral ligament suspension) or to support structures on the side of the uterus (this is called a sacrospinous ligament suspension or ileococcygeus suspension).

-Before surgery, the woman and her surgeon decide whether the ovaries and/or the fallopian tubes should be removed, and whether estrogen replacement therapy is needed.
+Before surgery, the woman and her surgeon decide whether the ovaries and/or the fallopian tubes should be removed and whether estrogen replacement therapy is needed.

-Removal of ovaries — A hysterectomy does not involve removing the ovaries, but they may be removed at the same time as hysterectomy; this procedure is known as oophorectomy.
+Removal of ovaries — A hysterectomy does not involve removing the ovaries, but they may be removed at the same time as a hysterectomy; this procedure is known as oophorectomy.
 The decision to remove the ovaries depends upon several considerations.
 Occasionally, it may not be possible to remove the ovaries due to scar tissue or other factors that increase the risk of removal.
 If the ovaries are removed at the time of the hysterectomy, the fallopian tubes will be removed as well.

 Premenopausal women may decide to keep the ovaries to provide a continued, natural source of hormones, including estrogen, progesterone, and testosterone.
-These hormones are important in maintaining sexual interest and preventing hot flushes and loss of bone density loss.
-On the other hand, some women who have menstrual cycle-related migraines, epilepsy, or severe premenstrual syndrome may have an improvement in symptoms when hormone levels are reduced by removal of the ovaries.
+These hormones are important in maintaining sexual interest and preventing hot flashes and loss of bone density loss.
+On the other hand, some women who have menstrual cycle-related migraines, epilepsy, or severe premenstrual syndrome may have an improvement in symptoms when hormone levels are reduced by the removal of the ovaries.
 Individuals should discuss the risks and preferences with a doctor before surgery.

 Older postmenopausal women are usually advised to have their ovaries removed because of a small risk of developing ovarian cancer at some point during their lifetime.
 This benefit of removing the ovaries appears to outweigh the benefit of continued hormone production, as described above.

-Removal of fallopian tubes — It is possible to remove the fallopian tubes with the hysterectomy but leave behind the ovaries.
-Removing the fallopian tubes may decrease the small risk of later developing one type of ovarian cancer, while preserving the hormone production of the ovaries.
+Removal of fallopian tubes — It is possible to remove the fallopian tubes with a hysterectomy but leave behind the ovaries.
+Removing the fallopian tubes may decrease the small risk of later developing one type of ovarian cancer while preserving the hormone production of the ovaries.
 Occasionally, it may not be possible to remove the fallopian tubes due to scar tissue or other factors that increase the risk of removal.